 Attend Burnaby Central

-Elite level hockey training in partnership with the Burnaby Winter Club for students in Grades 8-12 with academic requirements met at the school.
+Elite-level hockey training in partnership with the Burnaby Winter Club for students in Grades 8-12 with academic requirements met at the school.
 Acceptance is contingent on qualifying for the hockey academy team.
 Learn more.

-SFU Basketball Academy
+SFU Basketball Clinic

 Attend any secondary school

-In partnership with Simon Fraser University, this program offers high-performance basketball training held at SFU.
+In partnership with Simon Fraser University, this year-long program offers high-performance basketball training held at SFU.
 This is an option for any student in Grades 8-12 with academic requirements met at their home school.
 Learn more.

-SFU Soccer Academy
+SFU Soccer Clinic

 Attend any secondary school

-In partnership with Simon Fraser University, this program offers high-performance soccer training held at SFU.
+In partnership with Simon Fraser University, this year-long program offers high-performance soccer training held at SFU.
 This is an option for any student in Grades 8-12 with academic requirements met at their home school.
 Learn more.

 Whitecaps Soccer Academy